The Master of Science in Nutritional Sciences, option in Nutrition, is designed for

 All graduate faculty possess a PhD and/or Registered Dietitian credentials and integrate

 personal experiences and research into the curriculum.
-With more than5,000-square feet of laboratory space, our students are involved in research opportunities that span basic science to community/public
+With more than5,000-square feet of laboratory space, our graduate students are involved in research opportunities that span basic science to community/public

 health nutrition.
 The department’srobust research portfolioincludes the role of micronutrients in cancer, diet effects on the microbiome, metabolic